Hulu top 10 shows — here's the 3 worth watching right now

 'High Potential'

-"High Potential" is ABC's latest hit ABC crime drama.
-It stars Kaitlin Olson as Morgan, a single mother working as a cleaning lady for the Los Angeles Police Department.
-One day, she starts cleaning the offices only to see evidence for an investigation laid out in front of her.
-With her high IQ, she immediately spots a mistake, corrects it and then moves on with her work.
+"High Potential" has been a surprise hit for ABC this fall.
+This crime drama stars Kaitlin Olson as Morgan, a single mother working as a cleaning lady for the Los Angeles Police Department.
+She also has an extremely high IQ, and so when she spots a mistake with an ongoing investigation while cleaning one night, she quickly corrects it and then moves on with her shift.

-But her correction doesn't escape the notice of LAPD Major Crimes Detective Karadec (Daniel Sunjata) and Captain Selena (Judy Reyes).
-Selena picks up on Morgan's talents and hires her as a consultant, much to the chagrin of Karadec.
-Now on episode 5, this is the network TV drama you don't want to miss.
+That quick correction doesn't escape the notice of LAPD Major Crimes Detective Karadec (Daniel Sunjata) and Captain Selena (Judy Reyes).
+Karadex is furious, but Selena hires Morgan as a consultant after recognizing her high potential.
+Catch up on the first season now.

 Watch on Hulu